Investment in Colombia

 Colombia - Investment

-Commenting on the outlook ahead, Daniel Velandia and Camilo Durán, analysts at Credicorp Capital, said:
+Daniel Velandia and Camilo Durán, analysts at Credicorp Capital, commented on Q3’s result:

 Colombia - Investment Data